 My Life as a Ranger (1983 - 1988)

-Above center: Oooh, what rippling muscles!
-Here's Ranger Del trying to smash a rock in the trail.
-The rock won.
+Above left: Oooh, what rippling muscles!
+Here's Ranger Del battling a rock in the trail.

 Above right: Lunchtime in the Powderhorn Primitive Area (now known as the Powderhorn Wilderness Area).
 That's